Al and Mary Agnes McQuinn Endowed Chair of Entrepreneurial Leadership

 William J. Rucker, BS BA 1939, established the William J. Rucker Education Fund in 1944.
 Mr. Rucker wished to expand the University of Missouri’s wildlife conservation activities and encourage students to pursue education in that area.
 The fund has evolved into the William J. Rucker Professorship in Wildlife.

-- Matthew Gompper, William J. Rucker Professorship in Wildlife
+- Charles Nilon, William J. Rucker Professorship in Wildlife

 Wurdack Chair of Animal Genetics and Wurdack Chair of Biochemical Sciences